notrab/express-tutorial/lessons/03-defining-a-route/README.md

 Routes allow us to define a response when a request is made.

-Let's go ahead and define a route at the root of our app.
+Let's go ahead and define a route at the root of our app to respond with `Hello world!`.

-When a request is made to `/` we will send the response `Hello world!`.
 Copy the code below to the `index.js` file above the `app.listen` declaration.

 ```javascript
 app.use('/', (req, res) => {